The benefit of instructing a Professional Executor

 Our team of legal experts are regularly asked to become a professional executor of our clients Wills.
 Combining our long term experience with our working knowledge of private client law allows us to provide a high quality service to each of our clients no matter how complex the situation.
-We regularly deal with all aspects the administration of the estate from contacting the beneficiaries to paying all outstanding tax liabilities.
+We regularly deal with all aspects relating to the administration of an estate, from contacting the beneficiaries to paying all outstanding liabilities.

 It is often difficult from the outset of the matter to provide an exact timescale of a the administration of the estate, although as leading probate lawyers we can advise you on an estimate of the time involved and costs at the initial consultation.
 As you might expect, the greater the number of beneficiaries and more assets held, the more complex the distribution becomes.
 As leading probate lawyers, we are able to provide you with carefully tailored advice on your situation through meticulous planning and discussion with you.

 One of the most important decisions when writing a Will is deciding who to appoint as an executor.
 Therefore, it is important to choose someone you can trust and someone who will be able to handle the legal and practical responsibilities of the role.
 The role of an executor can be time – consuming and complicated.